Aglamesis Bro's: Products

 In addition to ice cream, Aglamesis Bro's have also produced hand-dipped chocolates since 1908.

 In 2003, it was estimated that they utilized 22000 lb of chocolate per year producing candies.

 Their most popular candy sold is the opera cream—a cream, butter, and sugar center coated in dark chocolate.

 In 1997, their opera creams were deemed best in Cincinnati by The Cincinnati Enquirer among ten contestants.

 As of 1990, James Aglamesis estimated they produced 400 USgal of ice cream per week during the summer.

 According to St. Louis Post-Dispatch food writer (and former Cincinnatian) Daniel Neman, comparing them to the much larger local chain Graeter's, "(a) lot of Cincinnatians will tell you that the best tasting ice cream is actually found at Aglamesis Bros."

 Locations

-As of 2019, Aglamesis Bro's had two locations.
-In addition to Oakley Square, they have a second location in Montgomery Square Shopping Centre.
+As of 2024, Aglamesis Bro's has three locations.
+In addition to the original shop in Oakley Square, a second location was opened in the Montgomery Square Shopping Centre in 1970.
+In July 2024, it was announced Aglamesis Bro's would be expanding to a third location in Hamilton, Ohio.